Heyl Truck Lines FMCSA Safety & Jobs

 2

 What is the best part of working at the company?
-Ince.you get past training, equipment is nice What is the most stressful part about working at the company?
-There is zero communication between departments and with drivers What is the work environment and culture like at the company?
-Some days are good, but far ands few from toxic days What is a typical day like for you at the company?
-The only time they communicate with drivers is when there is something wrong
+Once training is over, the equipment is decent.
+What is the most stressful part about working at the company?
+No communication between departments or with drivers.
+What is the work environment and culture like at the company?
+Some good days, but mostly toxic.
+What is a typical day like for you at the company?
+They only reach out when something goes wrong.

 Equipment